What are the best shoulder exercises to reduce pain?

 It’s very rare these days to meet someone that has not suffered shoulder pain.
 We spend a lot of time at the desk and we simply aren’t as active or as strong as we used to be.
 Knowing what shoulder exercises to do to reduce shoulder pain can be tricky.
-But here’s three types of shoulder exercises you should be doing and some good rules of thumb when it comes to maintaining healthy shoulders and reducing shoulder pain.
+But here are three types of shoulder exercises you should be doing and some good rules of thumb when it comes to maintaining healthy shoulders and reducing shoulder pain.

-These type of shoulder exercises are designed to increase or reestablish range of motion.
+These type of shoulder exercises are designed to increase or reestablish range of motion and shoulder mobility.
 They are particularly useful to offset all the hours at the desk and to prepare us for activity.

 Shoulder stability exercises